Skip to content

 Now, with this spreadsheet open, put on your skeptic's hat and start asking questions for every single account:

-- When was this last used?
+• When was this last used?
 If an account has a zero balance and no activity for 24+ months, it's a "zombie account."
-Why would you bring the undead into your shiny new system?
-Mark it for deletion.
+Mark it for deletion — there's no reason to carry dead accounts into a new system.

-- What is this actually for?
+• What is this actually for?
 You'll find accounts named "Temp Expense" or "Admin-Other."
 Dig into the General Ledger (GL) detail.
-I once saw an "Other" account that held all the company's software subscriptions, the CEO's travel, and the office coffee service.
-That's not an account; it's a cry for help.
+It's common to find a single "Other" account that absorbed software subscriptions, executive travel, and office expenses — all coded there because the right account was unclear.
+That's a design failure, not a data point worth preserving.

-- Is this a "hard-coded" segment?
+• Is this a "hard-coded" segment?
 This is the most important one.
 Do you see 5010 - Sales - North Region, 5020 - Sales - South Region, and 5030 - Sales - West Region?
-This is a terrible way to build a CoA.
+This is a structural problem.
 You're using the account list to do the job of a segment or dimension (like "Location" or "Department").
 We'll fix this in Phase 2, but for now, just identify them.

 Interview Your Stakeholders (aka "The Report Wish-List")